eborboihuc/Deep360Pilot-CVPR17/README.md

 # Deep 360 Pilot in Tensorflow

-Tensorflow implementation of CVPR 2017 Oral paper "Deep 360 Pilot: Learning a Deep Agent for Piloting through 360◦ Sports Videos".
+Official Implementation of CVPR 2017 Oral paper "Deep 360 Pilot: Learning a Deep Agent for Piloting through 360◦ Sports Videos" in Tensorflow.

 # Prerequisites